 Anthony S. Cottone

-Associate Anthony S. Cottone primarily defends hospitals and other health care facilities, as well as various health care professionals, in both professional and general liability claims.
-He also represents these clients in commercial, employment, and other miscellaneous litigation issues that arise in the operation of a health care facility.
+Associate Anthony S. Cottone primarily defends hospitals and other health care facilities, as well as various other professionals, in a large range of litigation matters including professional liability, commercial litigation, employment litigation, general liability, and other miscellaneous matters.

 Additionally, Mr. Cottone handles cyber liability and data breach litigation matters, while maintaining a focus on the current state of this rapidly expanding legal field.